flipperdevices/flipperzero-documentation/docs/fbt.md

 Default configuration variables are set in the configuration file: `fbt_options.py`.
 Values set in the command line have higher precedence over the configuration file.

+You can also create a file called `fbt_options_local.py` that will be evaluated when loading default options file, enabling persisent overriding of  default options without modifying default configuration.

 You can find out available options with `./fbt -h`.